kevinkong91/agentdesk-algorithm/README.md

 ## Process
 1. Fetch all `SearchQuery` objects from the db and map to statically-typed TypeScript interfaces.
-2. Fetch all `Property` objects and structure the output into a data structure optimized for in-memory lookup run-time.
+* Fetch all `Property` objects and structure the output into a data structure `PropertyStore`, optimized for in-memory lookup run-time.
+* When a `Property` is inserted into `PropertyStore`, it will .
-3. For each `SearchQuery`, find one or more matching `Property` objects.
+* For each `SearchQuery`, find one or more matching `Property` objects in the lookup structure.
-4. Alert the matched agents via AWS SES.
+* Alert the matched agents via AWS SES.